 Before your business can have any hope of becoming a legend (or even just profitable), you need to find a way to finance its birth.
 The SBA states that in 2009, the Ewing Marion Kauffmann Foundation estimated the average cost of starting a new small business in the U.S. to be about $30,000.
 To estimate what it will cost to launch your business, check out an online startup cost calculator, such as the one provided by Entrepreneur.com.

 While there are many ways to secure funding we help analyse what type of funding is the best for your business.
 Then we structure your business either through a business plan or operating agreement, so your business is attractive to potential investors or underwriters.
 Let us navigate those waters so that you have best possibility of securing funding and you can focus on your business.

-Contact us now so we can help get the funding you need
+Call us now so we can help get the funding you need